StackCatalyst/common-lib/README.md

 go test ./pkg/config -v
 ```

-## Contributing
+## Internal Contributing Guidelines

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+1. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'feat: Add some amazing feature'`)
+2. Commit your changes (`git commit -m 'feat: Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+3. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+4. Create a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary software owned by StackCatalyst.
+All rights reserved.
+See the LICENSE file for details.